kalviumcommunity/S89_Weirdest_dosas/Readme.md

 ## Why This Project:
 I've chosen this project because it allows me to combine my love for culinary exploration with web development.
 Creating a list of weirdest dosas will provide a platform to showcase creativity in cooking while honing my skills in building user-friendly web applications.

-### Allow users to share and rate their own dosas creations.
+### Allow users to share and rate their own dosas creations